 Google reviews are customer ratings and written feedback on your Google Business Profile.
 They do double duty in local SEO: review volume, recency, and your replies feed the prominence ranking signal, and the star rating plus review count strongly influence whether a searcher clicks you over a competitor.
-Getting more reviews is mostly a matter of building a simple, consistent ask into the end of every job — not a one-time campaign.
+Getting more reviews is mostly a matter of building a simple, consistent ask into the end of every job — but how many you need depends on what your direct competitors have already accumulated in your specific trade and town.

 Make the ask part of the job